sp1aca9fa/naitei/README.md

 **An AI-powered job hunting dashboard built for the Tokyo tech market.**

-Paste a job URL or description from any platform, and Naitei scores it against your resume, checks ATS compatibility, generates a tailored cover letter and interview prep, and tracks your entire pipeline in a Kanban board — all self-hosted and free.
+Paste a job URL or description from any platform, and Naitei scores it against your resume, checks ATS compatibility, generates a tailored cover letter and interview prep, and tracks your entire pipeline in a Kanban board.

 > Built by a recent bootcamp grad while job hunting in Tokyo, because every existing tool either costs $30/month or ignores the Japan market entirely.